-The National Association of Anorexia Nervosa and Associated Disorders, (ANAD) is a non-profit (501 c 3) organization working in the areas of support, awareness, advocacy, referral, education, and prevention.
+The National Association of Anorexia Nervosa and Associated Disorders, (ANAD) is a non-profit (501 c 3) organization working in the areas of support, awareness, advocacy, referral, education, and prevention of eating disorders.

 ANAD is the oldest organization aimed at fighting eating disorders in the United States.
 ANAD assists people struggling with eating disorders and also provides resources for families, schools and the eating disorder community.

-The small support group Vivian founded in her home went on to establish groups across the nation.
-These groups continue to provide peer-to-peer support and self-help for the individuals and families affected by eating disorders and are available at no cost.
+These guides, support groups, and other ANAD services continue to provide peer-to-peer support and self-help for the individuals and families affected by eating disorders at no cost.

-ANAD continues today into its third generation of leadership both at the Executive Director and Executive Board level, and carries on Vivian’s legacy by continuing to offer free support groups and a national helpline for anyone suffering from an eating disorder.
+ANAD continues today into its third generation of leadership both at the Executive Director and Executive Board level, and carries on the ANAD vision by continuing to offer free support and a national helpline for anyone suffering from an eating disorder.

-The current leadership team at ANAD is helping ANAD advance and grow into ANAD 2.0 which includes new free support programs (Grocery Buddy, Recovery Mentorship, and a YouTube Recovery Channel) and is keeping up with the times by increasing ANAD’s presence and educational outreach and advocacy online for anyone seeking to learn about eating disorders and body image issues.
+The current leadership team at ANAD is helping ANAD advance and grow.
+This growth includes new free support programs (Grocery Buddy, Recovery Mentorship, and a YouTube Recovery Channel) and is committed to learning by increasing ANAD’s presence and educational outreach and advocacy online for anyone seeking to learn about eating disorders and body image issues.